About Housing Disrepair Claims

 Landlords are accountable and make sure that their properties are secure, safe and not in disrepair.
 This is the case whether or not they're private, council/local authorities or housing associations.
 However, claims against landlords can be made when the landlords are not as responsible, which results in their tenants living in conditions that are dangerous.

 According to the Government's English Housing Survey for 2020 to 2021, there are around 4.4 million privately rented houses and 4 million socially rented houses in England.
 11% of social housing dwellings and 23% of private rented dwellings fail to satisfy the Decent Homes Standard.
 This is the standard for public housing set by the Government.
-In addition, 5% of social housing dwellings and 10% of private rented dwellings suffer from damp and mould growth.
+In addition, 5% of social housing dwellings and 10% of privately rented dwellings suffer from damp and mould growth.

 The Homes (Fitness for Human Habitation) Act came into force in 2019 to ensure that rented homes are fit for human habitation.
 The Act has given greater power to tenants, allowing them to take action against negligent or irresponsible landlords.

 If you feel you are living in conditions of disrepair and have already raised the issues with your landlord, you can take legal action by making a housing disrepair claim.
 This could win you compensation and force your landlord to fix the issues.
+To find out how much you can claim click here.

 All claims are no win, no fee.
 Don’t miss out on £100’s or even £1,000’s in compensation you could be entitled to.